Take learning to new depths

 ECRs, POSTGRADUATE & UNDERGRADUATE STUDENTS

-Students and ECRs from ANZIC member institutes gain exclusive access to a wealth of international, specialised training and development opportunities in scientific drilling and related.
+Students and ECRs from ANZIC member institutes gain exclusive access to a wealth of international, specialised training and development opportunities in scientific drilling and related fields.
 This can include funding to attend international workshop programs, Summer Schools and conferences to learn from and with a vibrant global community of scientists.

 Check back here regularly for current learning opportunities.